- Prostate Adenocarcinoma

 One large prospective study of almost 30,000 men showed an association between high ejaculatory frequency (>21 ejaculations per month) and a decreased risk of prostate cancer.
 However, in that same study, there was no associated increased risk of prostate cancer for men with the lowest ejaculatory frequency category.

 Recent data have implicated a retrovirus called XMRV in prostate cancer genesis.
 Expression of this virus in the prostate, or presence of viral DNA or protein in the prostate, has been linked with high-grade tumors.
 Further confirmation of these findings is required before a viral etiology can be attributed to aggressive prostate cancer.

+Chronic prostatic inflammation has been linked with high-grade disease.
 Several cohort studies and a meta-analysis have suggested a protective effect of daily aspirin intake on the risk of prostate cancer.
 In addition, statin drugs (HMG-CoA reductase inhibitors) may be associated with a reduction in the risk of high-grade prostate cancer.
 However, aspirin and statins are not used clinically for prostate cancer chemoprevention.

 Two prospective randomized trials have shown a 20-25% risk reduction in prostate cancer incidence in men who were randomized to receive either daily finasteride or daily dutasteride compared to placebo.
 However, the use of finasteride and dutasteride as chemopreventive agents is not universally accepted, and the FDA has recently declined to approve either of these drugs as prostate cancer prevention agents.